“Flaky breakthroughs” pervade inner work — but ~no practitioners track them

 They have such a kind presence.
 Best coach I’ve ever worked with!

 Even well-respected practitioners don’t track results.
-A very well-known coach posted a video stating he’d discovered “how procrastination can completely dissolve” for a client.
-When asked if he’d followed up to verify this, he explained: “I do not follow up on folks after coaching as that would feel intrusive to me.”
+For example, a well-known coach posted a video stating he’d discovered “how procrastination can completely dissolve” for a man.
+When asked how he knew the man’s procrastination dissolved—did the effect last? did he ever launch that side project?—the coach explained: “I do not follow up on folks after coaching as that would feel intrusive to me.”

-Similarly, a popular retreat organization calls itself “data-driven” but doesn’t track alumni outcomes.
-When an alumnus offered to handle all outcome tracking for free, the organization declined without explanation.
+In another case, a popular inner work retreat calls itself “data-driven” and “life-changing”… but doesn’t track whether alumnis’ lives improve.
+When an alumnus of the retreat offered to competently handle all outcome tracking for free, the retreat declined without explanation.

 Thanks to Brian Toomey for the conversations that prompted this post.